Perform a sign test for a paired sample on variables of a data set. The output is printed as a LaTeX table that mimics the look of SPSS output.

 a logical indicating whether or not to include the exact p-value using the binomial distribution.
 Note that the p-value using the normal approximation is always reported.

-an object of class "sign_test_SPSS"
+an object of class "sign_test_SPSS" as returned by

-function sign_test
+function sign_test.

 a character string or vector specifying which SPSS tables

 to produce.
-Available options are "frequencies"
+Available options are "frequencies" for a summary of

-for test results.
+the frequencies and "test" for test results.
 For the to_SPSS

 method, only one option is allowed (the default is the table of test

-method allows several options (the default
+results), but the print method allows several options (the default

 is to print all tables).